-Wound Care - Conducted Electrical Weapon (NCCEP Procedure WTP-6)
+Wound Care - Conducted Electrical Weapon (WTP-6)

-Patient status post Conducted Electrical Weapon (CEW) (e.g. Taser®) deployment with embedded probe(s)
+Patient status post Conducted Electrical Weapon (CEW) deployment with embedded probe(s)

-- Probe embedded in neck, female breasts, or male/female genitalia - Patient uncooperative with field removal of embedded probe
+- \ Probe embedded in neck, female breasts, or male/female genitalia - Patient uncooperative with field removal of embedded probe

-- 1. Assess for evidence of severe agitated delirium - A. Delusion, psychosis, altered mental status - B. Agitation, extreme excitation, violent behavior - C. Hyperthermia - D. Tachycardia - E. If present transport to Emergency Department for further evaluation - 2.
+- 1. Assess for evidence of hyperactive delirium with severe agitation - A. Delusion, psychosis, altered mental status - B. Agitation, extreme excitation, violent behavior - C. Hyperthermia - D. Tachycardia - E. If present transport to Emergency Department for further evaluation - 2.
 Provide necessary stabilizing patient care - 3.
 Ensure probe wires disconnected from weapon - 4.
-Stabilize skin with non-dominant hand - 5.
-Firmly grasp probe with dominant hand and pull in single quick motion - A. If unable to remove, transport to emergency department for removal - 6.
-Confirm entire probe has been removed - 7.
-Apply appropriate dressing to wound - 8.
-Inform patient to update tetanus immunization within 7 days of injury if not up to date
+Removal will depend on the probe deployed - 5.
+For Taser X26 or X2 probe - A. Stabilize skin with non-dominant hand - B. Firmly grasp probe with dominant hand and pull in single quick motion - 6.
+For Taser 7 probe - A. Utilize probe installation cartridge from removal - B. Slide cartridge under probe and lift directly up

+- 7. Confirm entire probe has been removed

+- A. If unable to remove, transport to emergency department for removal

+- 8. Apply appropriate dressing to wound

-- Injuries, e.g. extremity fractures, soft tissue contusions, and closed head injuries can occur after falls associated with the sudden loss of muscle control from a CEW - It is important to remember that the patient received a CEW deployment for reasons that were concerning to law enforcement personnel - Patient may have been uncooperative or combative, or under the influence of mind-altering substances - Etiological factors associated with such behavior may include alcohol intoxication, drug ingestion, overdose, psychosis, hypoxia, or hypoglycemia - \ Deaths associated with CEW utilization have been associated with severe agitated delirium - A hyperdopaminergic state characterized by extreme aggression, shouting, delusions, paranoia, strength, and hyperthermia - > It is common in cocaine users and requires aggressive treatment with benzodiazepines and IVF - CEW's devices do not affect pacemakers
+- Inform patient to update tetanus immunization within 7-days (if not up to date) - Injuries, e.g. extremity fractures, soft tissue contusions, and closed head injuries can occur after falls associated with the sudden loss of muscle control from a CEW - It is important to remember that the patient received a CEW deployment for reasons that were concerning to law enforcement personnel - Patient may have been uncooperative or combative, or under the influence of mind-altering substances - Etiological factors associated with such behavior may include alcohol intoxication, drug ingestion, overdose, psychosis, hypoxia, or hypoglycemia - Deaths associated with CEW utilization have been associated with hyperactive delirium with severe agitation - Hyperdopaminergic state characterized by extreme aggression, shouting, delusions, paranoia, strength, and hyperthermia - Often associated in cocaine users and requires aggressive treatment with benzodiazepines and IVF - CEW's devices do not affect pacemakers

-Wound Care - Tourniquet (NCCEP Procedure WTP-7)
+Wound Care - Tourniquet (WTP-7)